MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_cryptosessionkeyexchange.md

-#### - pData [in, out]
+*pData* [in, out]

 A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff542981">D3DDDIARG_CRYPTOSESSIONKEYEXCHANGE</a> structure that describes a session key that is used for encryption.

 ## -returns